 Most of the upper arm contains the long bone called the humerus.
 There are thickened projections where the humerus joins the elbow.
 The thickened portion on the inside of the arm is called the medial epicondyle.
-A fracture in this projection is called a medial epicondyle fracture of the humerus and is different from a humerus shaft fracture.How does this Fracture Develop?
+A fracture in this projection is called a medial epicondyle fracture of the humerus and is different from a humerus shaft fracture.How does a fracture of the medial develop?

-Some of these fractures are relatively minor, requiring only a splint or a cast for a few weeks.
+Some of these fractures are relatively minor, requiring only a splint or a cast for a few weeks that helps compress the soft tissues to stabilize the fracture fragments.
 Traumatic injuries, such as those found in major car accidents, are more severe and could require surgical fixation in the case of open fractures or displaced fractures.Complications of a Medial Epicondyle Fracture

 The biggest complication that people need to worry about is elbow instability.
 Because the medial epicondyle is an integral part of the elbow, damage to the medial epicondyle can lead to elbow stability problems.
 While many people are familiar with a shoulder dislocation, the elbow can dislocate as well.
 People with a history of this fracture are at risk for dislocating their elbow in future injuries.Other Structures Are at Risk